-How did Berlin Community Radio and your own show on it start?
+How was Berlin Community Radio started?
+How did your show appear there?

-In 2013, there was no radio alike in Berlin, but there was an urgent need for it back then.
-Inspired by such projects as NTS Radio, my friends opened Berlin Community Radio.
-My show called Brown Rice has been broadcasted from the first day and sounds of completely different music can always be heard there - everything I want.
-Sometimes I invite my friends-artists to the show, everything happens very spontaneously and unpredictably.
+In 2013, there were no projects like that in Berlin, but the demand was already out there.
+Inspired by NTS Radio and other projects, my friends launched Berlin Community Radio, and my show, Brown Rice, was there from the very first day.
+I play various music there — anything I want, actually.
+Sometimes I invite my artist friends to the show, and then everything happens very spontaneously and unpredictably.

-Is Berlin Community Radio only a radio station or are you doing something else apart from the broadcasts?
+Is Berlin Community Radio just a radio station?
+If not, what do you do there apart from broadcasts?

-Sometimes we throw parties, approximately once in half a year.
-The last one took place in a small KitKatClub, where our radio residents played.
+Sometimes we throw parties, more or less bi-yearly.
+The last one took place in KitKatClub, and our residents performed there.

 Do you have a favorite place in Berlin?

-Well, it is OHM, which is a small but cozy club with good sound.
-Now many people fancy this place.
+Well, it is OHM, a small cozy club with good sound.
+Now lots of people fancy this place.

 When did you start playing?

 I grew up in a small German town and was always fond of music.
-As a child, I adored to find some new things and then put them for my friends.
+As a child, I adored finding new things and playing them for my friends.
 So, when I moved to Berlin, the decision to become a DJ was quite natural.
-Then I was fortunate with job - I started to help with organization of one of the parties, so that I immediately got into the thick of events.
+Then I was fortunate to find the right job: I started helping with organizing a party and that immediately got me into the swirl of events.

 Does DJing make you a living?

-I have a normal job - I'm an office manager, nothing interesting.
+I have a day job: I'm an office manager, nothing interesting.

-It’s hard for me to work in one direction, I get bored quickly and it becomes dull.
-I like to deal simultaneously with different things much more, it reflects in my sets.
-I like contrast and unconventional approach, though, in my opinion, playing different music is quite traditional.
-In constant change of genres and tempo it is important to hold the right groove and follow the mood on the dance floor.
-Sometimes I use radical mixing, but it all depends on the dance floor, because the most important thing is to make people feel good.
+It’s hard for me to move in a single direction.
+I get bored quickly and it becomes dull.
+I like dealing simultaneously with different things, and it is reflected in my sets: I like unconventional approaches and contrast.
+In my opinion, though, playing different music in a set is quite traditional.
+However, when genres and tempo change constantly, it is important to hold the right groove and follow the mood on the dance floor.
+Sometimes I use radical approaches to mixing, but it all depends on the dance floor.
+The most important thing is to make people feel good.

-What atmosphere on the dance floor do you like the most?
+What kind of atmosphere on the dance floor do you like the most?

-Intimate and friendly - the main thing is that everyone could feel free, open and do anything they want.
+An intimate and friendly one.
+The main thing is that everyone should feel free, open, and be able to do anything they want.

-Tell us about the mix that you did for us.
+Tell us about the mix you recorded for us.

-I tried to accommodate many different rhythms in it, so mixing turned out to be quite unique.
-However, I wanted to create a bit dark and mysterious mood.
-Many ups and downs can be spotted here, I think that such form is more interesting to be listened to at home.
-I don’t see any reason to transfer the atmosphere of a club or party in podcasts, although the mix includes several nostalgic rave tracks.
+I tried to accommodate a lot of different rhythms in it, so the mixing turned out to be quite unique.
+I also wanted to create a dark and mysterious mood.
+Many ups and downs can be spotted here, and I think that such form is more interesting to be listened to at home.
+Although the mix includes several nostalgic rave tracks, I don’t see any reason to imitate the club atmosphere in podcasts.

 What is rave for you?

-Do you love playing experimental music at parties?
+Do you like playing experimental music at parties?

-Yes, but rather in the beginning of a party or when a chance comes along.
-I really enjoy the moments in the middle of a party, when you can put absolutely non-dance track and it still works - it's magic.
+Yes, but only at the beginning of a party or when an appropriate chance comes along.
+I really enjoy the moments when you can play absolutely non-dance tracks and it still works.
+It is magic.

-One day I came across photos from the party.
+One day I came across some photos from the party.
 It looked extremely cool.